 Where to Buy the Oboz Sawtooth X

-Right now, the Oboz Sawtooth X are available directly through Oboz Footwear’s website as well as at REI.
+The Oboz Sawtooth X are available through a variety of outdoor retailers including REI, Backcountry, and Oboz Footwear’s website.
 They come in both men’s and women’s and a low or mid version in both waterproof and non-waterproof in a variety of colors.
-The mid non-waterproof version will be available later this summer.

 Oboz Sawtooth X Hiking Boot GiveawayOboz Sawtooth X Giveaway